mathiasfrohlich/vscode-kotlin/README.md

 * agregate generic into one
 * add heritance in generic
 * add closures handling
-* fix bug with "var a" without "=" or ":"
 * there is could be a "type" in "getters-and-setters"

 Contribution